Bonaire’s Maskarada is a 25+ year tradition.

-Beginning with the home of the Lt.
-Governor, these revelers, who cannot speak, and are totally covered so that they cannot be identified, show up to play antics with the spectators, as well as perform short skits by miming and dancing a storyline.
-Some of the favorite skits include a bull and bull-fighter who go horn-to-red cape while another reveler tries to lasso a horn.
-Or, enjoy the spectacle of a fisherman in a boat, “hooking” a shark and reeling him in.
-Once landed in the boat, all the Maskarada join in to be sure the shark isn’t the one fish “that got away.
+Starting at the residence of the Lt.
+Governor, these masked participants, remaining silent and completely concealed to maintain their anonymity, engage in playful interactions with the spectators.
+They perform short performances by miming and dancing a storyline.
+Among the cherished acts is one depicting a bull and a bullfighter engaging in a spirited contest, while another participant attempts to lasso a horns.
+Alternatively, enjoy the spectacle of a fisherman in a boat, “hooking” a shark and reeling it in.
+Once landed in the boat, all the Maskarada join in to be sure the shark isn’t the one fish “that got away.”

-The Maskarada can perform up to seven times on New Year’s Day, visiting many homes around Bonaire.
+The Maskarada puts on up to seven performances on New Year’s Day, making stops at numerous homes across Bonaire.

-After their first performance, the group heads to the elderly home to perform for those living there.
-Smiles of joy are always evident everywhere as these folks enjoy this festive tradition.
-Then, it was onward to visit homes in the neighborhoods of North Salinja and Tera Kora.
-It’s tradition that, when the Maskarada comes to visit, the hosts reward them with food and drinks to keep their energy up.
-And energy they need, performing as many as seven times throughout the day.
+Following their initial performance, the group makes their way to the elderly home to entertain the residents.
+The atmosphere is always filled with smiles of joy as these individuals partake in this cherished tradition.
+Afterwards, they continue on to visit residences in the neighborhoods of North Salinja and Tera Kora.
+It’s a tradition that when the Maskarada pays a visit, the hosts express their gratitude by providing food and drinks to sustain their energy.
+This is crucial, considering they may perform as many as seven times throughout the day.

-The group dances to the music of Grupo Maskarada, with traditional “squeeze-boxes,” “chapi,” a small percussive instrument made from the metal part of a hoe and struck with a metal bar, guitar, and Quarta, a four-stringed instrument.
-The musicians lead the way for entries and exits, as well as the parades down the streets of Bonaire’s neighborhoods.
+The group dances in rhythm to to the music of Grupo Maskarada, featuring traditional instruments such as “squeeze-boxes,” “chapi,” (a small percussive instrument made from the metal part of a hoe and struck with a metal bar), guitar, and Quarta (a four-stringed instrument).
+The musicians take the lead in guiding the group’s entrances and exits, as well as leading the parades down the streets of Bonaire’s neighborhoods.